 If the cluster is the only cluster in the ClusterSet or the cluster is invalidated, you can use dba.dropMetadataSchema() or cluster.dissolve() on the cluster.

-8.10.4 Removing a Cluster from an InnoDB ClusterSet
+9.10.4 Removing a Cluster from an InnoDB ClusterSet

-If you cannot repair a cluster, you can remove it from the InnoDB ClusterSet using a clusterSet.removeCluster() command.
+To remove a cluster from the InnoDB ClusterSet, use clusterSet.removeCluster() command.
 A force option is available if the cluster cannot be contacted at all.